SEO With WordPress Pt. 1: Stock Features

 Easy Search Engine Crawling

-Regardless of the incredible content you have on your website, if people can’t access it through Google’s search results, then you will have to depend on paid advertising or even people physically typing in your URL to access your site.
-While this isn’t impossible, having your website shown in Google, and the search results of other search engines can increase traffic to your site.
+Even if you have incredible content on your website, if people can’t access it through Google’s search results, your site would be close to invisible.
+You would have to depend on paid advertising or users manually typing in your URL to access your site.
+While this isn’t impossible, having Google and other search engines display your website in their results can drastically increase traffic to your site.

-Organic traffic from Google’s search results is oftentimes much higher quality than that of traffic from other traffic sources.
+Organic traffic from Google’s search results is often much higher quality than traffic from other traffic sources.

-So how do you get your page to show up on Google and other search engine results?
+So, how do you get your page to show up on Google and other search engine results?
 They use “spiders” to crawl your website for information.
-Google then indexes this information based on what it read from your website (and from the metadata we talked about above!) and now knows wherein the search results pages you should show up for various keywords and keyphrases.
+Google then indexes this information based on the content and metadata of your webpages, and now knows wherein the search results pages you should show up for various keywords and keyphrases.

 Part of the wonderful behind-the-scenes work with WordPress is how friendly it’s built to be with these search engine spiders.
 Their built-in XML-RPC feature also notifies other spiders and services every time you make a new blog post.